 To help foster the field of Social Purpose Real Estate, NCN conducts research and takes on targeted consulting engagements.

 In 2014, NCN began a partnership with Denver Shared Spaces and the Mile High Community Loan Fund to research how Colorado nonprofit organizations are addressing their space needs, as the real estate market heats up in Denver and the surrounding areas.
 Read the preliminary report here:

 NCN has translated its many years of experience with feasibility studies for nonprofit centers into an approach for community oriented facilities planning.
 Our method combines targeted facilitation with the end users of the space with structured cost estimates and financial planning to help groups evaluate their facilities options.

 NCN can also advise projects that are interested in maximizing their community impact through real estate on an as needed basis through our coaching practice.
 Because of our nature as a convener, we are able rally a wide range of expertise for your project.

-In the Spring of 2016, NCN worked with a government agency to help them create a policy to allocate low-cost space to nonprofits, in a way that matches community needs with nonprofit services.
+NCN worked with a government agency to help them create a policy to allocate low-cost space to nonprofits, in a way that matches community needs with nonprofit services.
 While they aren’t planning to create nonprofit centers, components of this process involve designing a mechanism for ongoing community feedback, selecting qualified tenants, identifying the right levels of subsidies, and developing a process for ongoing reporting and accountability.
 In this coaching arrangement, we are meeting regularly with our client to apply the lessons learned from many years of creating and securing affordable commercial real estate across North America.